rasheedsaeed/GNewsAPI/README.md

-# GnewsAPI
+# GNewsAPI

-Python script to work with https://gnews.io/.
+A simple python script that uses the full capabilities of https://gnews.io/.